blukatdevelopment/ManafestArena/Planning/README.md

 # Planning
-A delivery will be released March 4th, 2019, finished or not.
+A delivery will be released April 4th, 2019, finished or not.

 Many priorities and goals will be laid out.
 The strategy will be to approach each of them with roughly 50% effort in order to not get stuck on one for too long.